overhide/overhide-ethereum/README.md

 1. copy *./.npmrc.sample* to *./npmrc.dev*
 1. edit *./.npmrc.dev* and set "ETHERSCAN_KEY" to your https://etherscan.io API key
 1. `npm run compose-dev` -- build and start *overhide-ethereum* Docker container
+1. jump to "First Time DB Setup" section for the first-time DB setup
+1. jump to "Database Evolutions" section, especially the "For Docker" subsection
+1. your *oh-eth* container failed since your DB wasn't setup--now it is--find your *oh-eth* container name: `docker ps -a`; look for *oh-eth* with an "Exited" status.
 1. `npm test` -- run tests against above
 1. `npm run set-auth` -- add user to authenticate against service
 1. `point browser at http://editor.swagger.io/?url=http://localhost:8080/swagger.json` -- to use the API